-DOE anticipates that the total combined value of all grants made under this FOA will be between \$2 and \$4 million.
-DOE expects that a total of \$6 million of current and anticipated future fiscal year funds will be used to support grants, national laboratory authorizations, and interagency awards under this FOA and its companion program announcement (LAB 19-2078).
+DOE anticipates that the total value of awards made under this FOA will be between \$14 and \$30 million.
+DOE expects that, subject to the availability of future year appropriations, a total of between \$55 and \$75 million will be used to support awards made under this FOA and national laboratory authorizations under its companion Program Announcement to the DOE National Laboratories, LAB 20-2223.